 - Would our students be better global citizens after the trip?

 The main target group is Secondary One to Three students.

 However, end-of-year VIA trips can also involve graduating students.

 Basic information is given to the student population to facilitate their decision on which trip they would like to participate in.
 Students are invited to sign up for any trip but are informed that there would be a selection process.
 The selection process is as follows:

-- Sign-up by Secondary One to Three students: Secondary Four and students are preparing for major exams.
+- Sign-up by Secondary One to Three students (Secondary Four and Five students are expected to be preparing for major exams).

 - Teachers are asked to provide feedback on all students who sign up.

 - Shortlisted students are interviewed to determine their suitability for the trip.

 - A final list is sent to all staff for endorsement.

 - Students are notified of the results of their application.